kanchan-dhamane/kubevela/design/vela-core/definition-versioning.md

 This versioning scheme, although convenient, has the following issues:

-- Applications which do not explicitly specify a target Revision of a ComponentDefintion, the "latest" applied revision of the ComponentDefinition is used.
+- Applications which do not explicitly specify a target Revision of a ComponentDefinition, the "latest" applied revision of the ComponentDefinition is used.
 In scenarios where a cluster has to be replicated or re-created, this means that the sequence in which revisions of a ComponentDefinition are applied becomes important.
 Implicitly, this also means that the Component maintainers need to keep all Revisions of a ComponentDefinition in their deployment pipeline.\
 If `definitionrevision.oam.dev/name` annotation is not added to ComponentDefinitions, even if the Applications are explicit about a Component Revision, there is currently no guarantee that the Application behaviour will be consistent across Environments/Clusters.
 For example, a `Dev` environment will typically have more churn in Revisions than a `Prod` one and a reference to Component Revision `v3` in an Application will not be the same in both environments.

 ### Auto Upgrade
-Kubevela utilises the annotation `app.oam.dev/autoUpdate` for automatic upgrade.
+KubeVela utilises the annotation `app.oam.dev/autoUpdate` for automatic upgrade.

 Application reconciliation behaviour when the `app.oam.dev/autoUpdate` annotation is specified in the Application:
-- If a ComponentDefintion Revision is not specified, the Application will always use the latest available Revision.
+- If a ComponentDefinition Revision is not specified, the Application will always use the latest available Revision.
 - If a ComponentDefinition Revision is specified and a new Revision is released after the Application was created, the latest changes will not reflect in the Application.

 Note: This feature is not documented in KubeVela documentation.